MUbarak123-56/DSI-SRP/README.md

 # DSI-SRP

+This is a repository for the Fantasy Premier League Predictor project.

+### Prerequisite
+To conduct this project, the following tools & technologies were deployed:
+- pandas
+- numpy
+- tidyverse
+- scikit-learn
+- matplotlib
+- Tableau
+- R
+- Python
+- R studio
+- Jupyter Notebook

+### Description
 The Premier League is the most entertaining soccer league globally.
 Thus, it attracts players from all over the world.
 These players, coming from different leagues, are signed or recruited based on how they perform.
 Therefore, I have decided to build a